Global and local properties of finite groups with only finitely many central units in their integral group ring: Rationality

 \section{Rationality}

-It is well-known that the number of real conjugacy classes of a group agrees with the number of its real irreducible characters, where the conjugacy class of $x$ is called real if all its elements are real.
-Yet the analogous statement is not true if the field of reals is replaced by the field of rationals; there are groups as small as order $32$ such that the number of rational conjugacy classes exceeds the number of rational irreducible characters and vice versa (see Example~\ref{exam:classes_vs_characters} below).
-It is an old theme in representation theory to detect classes of groups for which the number of rational conjugacy classes coincides with the number of rational irreducible characters.
-The numbers, of course, coincide in the case of rational groups.
-Navarro and Tiep proved that this is also true for groups with only one or two rational irreducible characters \cite[Corollary~9.7, Theorem~A]{NT10} (using the Classification of Finite Simple Groups).
-Also for groups with cyclic Sylow $2$-subgroups the number of rational conjugacy classes and rational characters coincide, as shown by Navarro and Tent \cite{NT10}.
-A group with a cyclic Sylow $2$-subgroup $P$ can only be \cut\ if $|P| \leqslant 4$, by Cayely's $2$-complement theorem.
-An old result of Broshi shows that there is the same quantity of rational classes and characters if all Sylow subgroups are abelian \cite{Bro71}.
-We show that the numbers in question behave well for \cut\ groups.
+It is a major problem in the representation theory of finite groups to detect dualities between conjugacy classes and irreducible characters of groups.
+In general the number of rational conjugacy classes and rational irreducible characters of a group $G$ do not agree\footnote{Rational conjugacy classes should not be confused with so called $\mathbb{Q}$-conjugacy classes (or $\mathbb{Q}$-classes), see \cite[p.~231]{JdR15} for a definition: the former are actual conjugacy classes of $G$ whereas the latter are in general unions of conjugacy classes of $G$, similarly for rational irreducible characters and irreducible $\mathbb{Q}$-characters.
+In fact, the number of $\mathbb{Q}$-classes and irreducible $\mathbb{Q}$-characters always coincide by a theorem of Artin \cite[Corollary~7.1.12]{JdR15}.}: there are groups as small as order $32$ such that the number of rational conjugacy classes exceeds the number of rational irreducible characters and vice versa; see Example~\ref{exam:classes_vs_characters} below.
+However, for interesting classes these numbers do coincide and it is a popular theme to detect group or representation theoretic conditions that guarantee this.
+For instance, G.~Navarro and P.H.~Tiep proved that this is true for groups with at most two rational irreducible characters \cite[Corollary~9.7, Theorem~A]{NT08} (these proofs require the Classification of Finite Simple Groups).
+Also for groups with cyclic Sylow $2$-subgroups the number of rational conjugacy classes and rational characters coincide, as shown by Navarro and J.~Tent \cite{NT10}.
+Note that a group with a cyclic Sylow $2$-subgroup $P$ can only be \cut\ if $|P| \leqslant 4$, by Cayley's normal $2$-complement theorem and Lemma~\ref{prop:quot}.